scoyoc/climateAnalyzeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package imports data from ClimateAnalyzer.org into R. It is currently under development and only imports annual, daily, and monthly weather data from Co-op stations and water balance data for those Co-op stations.
-The plan is to incorporate more data sets that are available on ClimateAnalyzer.org.
+This package imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R. It is currently  under development and only imports annual, monthly, and dialy weather data from Co-op stations and water balance data for those stations.
+The plan is to incorporate more data sets available on ClimateAnalyzer.org.

 ## Installation